Falkoner Allé: Late 19th-century urbanization

 The first houses along the tree-lined avenue were built around 1850, but until 1859 Falkoner Allé And Jagtvej marked the so-called Demarcation Line which enforced restrictions on construction of buildings outside Copenhagen's City Walls.

 In around 1880, J. W. Hoffmeyer created the enew streets Sindshvilevej, Adilsvej, Roarsvej and Helgesvej.

 The east side of the street was dominated by factories and small workshops: The Ruben Textile Factories opened in 1859 on the corner with Rolighedsvej, employing more than 500 workers by 1890.
 Frederiksberg Iron Foundry existed from 1872 to the mid-1950s.
 Further north, also on the east side between Rolighedsvej and Ladegården, was a beer garden and entertainment venue, founded in about 1850, which survived until 1907.

 Frederiksberg's two first public schools were built in the southern end of the street on the west side.
 They were joined in 1886 by Frederiksberg's first town hall which later took over the buildings.

 The first apartment buildings in the street were built around 1880.
 Many of the earliest buildings, typically just two storeys tall, were soon replaced by taller structures.
 By 1910, the street appeared fully developed.

 20th century changes

 A fairly large number of the old buildings disappeared in the middle of the 20th century to make way for modern ones.
 The Ruben Textile Factory was demolished in 1938, while the old town hall and Frederiksberg Iron Foundry survived until the 1950s.

 Notable buildings and residents

 Falkoner Center, a hotel and conference venue, has replaced Frederiksberg's old town hall on the corner with Howitzvej.
 It was completed in 1959 and modernized in 1987.
 Frederiksberg Gymnasium is located at Falkoner Plads ("Falkoner Square"), an urban space located to the rear of the centre.
 The Frederiksberg Centre, a shopping mall, is located at No. 21.

 Hostrups Have, the Modernist residential complex from 1936 designed by Hans Dahlerup Berthelsen, enclosing a garden space, is located on the corner with Rolighedsvej.

+Next to Hostrups Have stands Bernhard Ruben og Hustrus Stiftelse (No. 73), a charitable housing complex established by Bernhard Tuben in around 1903.
+The building was designed by Frederik L. Levy.
+It contained 30 dwellings for indigent working-class men and women.